accredited icon

 • The state or territory where the offence took place.

-Can I track a police check?
+Can I track a Nationally Coordinated Criminal History Check?

 "I have been using CrimCheck for some years now and I have had nothing but great service from the system and staff.
 I would recommend CrimCheck to anyone wanting an efficient, user-friendly service."